Progression Route

 Build A Ring Farm Progression Guide

-Stage-by-stage Build A Ring Farm progression route — when to invest in rings, seeds, saws, and mutations from early to endgame.
-See the full upgrade order now.
+Stage-by-stage Build A Ring Farm progression — rings, seeds, saw, mutations, Floor 4, Plant Contracts.
+Updated for Update 4.
+See the full upgrade order.

 Recommended Route